mkorelov/MySimpleCalculator/README.md

 If you get an Error that means that the calculator could not display the result becuase it is too long.
 To continue using the calculator, click on the clear button "AC"

 ## TODO
-1. Implement Logic
+1. Copy rounding in percent methdo to the equals function
+2. Update all functions to properly keep track of the number of digits and chars
-2. Improve UI (replace text with transparent images of symbols)
+3. Improve UI (replace text with transparent images of symbols)
-3. Add error messages (Footer/header): can't perform operation with decimal, too many digits to fit on screen, etc.
-4. Have footer/header show the current operation (5.9 + 0)

-TODO: Fix the percent & equals function to round if it is a decimal that can be rounded otherwise show the Error message like currently implmented

 PrimaryScreen Bugs:
 - update functions so that they round/cut-off differently depending on the screen size